simdjson/simdjson/doc/ondemand.md

   std::cout << simdjson::builtin_implementation()->name() << std::endl;
 ```

-If you are using CMake for your C++ project, then you can pass compilation flags to your compiler during the first configuration
+If you are using CMake for your C++ project, then you can pass compilation flags to your compiler by using
-by using the `CXXFLAGS` configuration variable:
+the `CMAKE_CXX_FLAGS` variable:

 ```
-CXXFLAGS=-march=haswell cmake -B build_haswell
+cmake  -DCMAKE_CXX_FLAGS="-march=haswell" -B build_haswell
 cmake --build build_haswell
 ```

-You may also use the `CMAKE_CXX_FLAGS` variable.